 A Brief History of the Wheelock College Library

-The Library has a long history within the context of Wheelock College itself.
-When Lucy Wheelock founded the school in 1888, she arranged for her students to have access to neighboring libraries and museums in lieu of a dedicated library for the school.
-When the school moved to 100 The Riverway in 1914, a reference library was among the services provided in the new building.
+When Lucy Wheelock founded Wheelock College in 1888, the school did not have a dedicated library.
+Instead, she arranged for her students to have access to neighboring libraries and museums.
+When the school moved to 100 Riverway in 1914, a reference library was among the services provided in the new building.

 A major renovation completed in 1982 nearly doubled shelving capacity and study space, and brought the Library to its current physical configuration with four main levels, four mezzanine levels and a basement level.
-It was at this time that the Froebel Frieze, created in 1914 for the original school building, was removed from storage after 30 years and placed in its location of honor above the main Library entrance.
+It was at this time that the Froebel Frieze, created in 1914 for the original school building, was removed from storage after 30 years, and placed in its current place of honor above the main Library entrance.

-Library renovations in 1994 and 1997 increased electronic access to information, as the card catalog was replaced by a computer-based catalog, and more and more resources became available online.
+Library renovations in 1994 and 1997 increased electronic access to information.
+The card catalog was replaced by a computer-based catalog, and more and more resources became available online.

-The most recent renovation took place in December 2009-January 2010.
+The next major renovation project took place in December 2009-January 2010.
 The first floor, the focal point of this project, was completely redesigned.
 Walls came down, creating a wide-open floor plan.
-A fresh color palette and improved lighting make the space more welcoming.
+A new service desk combined Reference and Circulation services.
+Computers and dedicated workspaces for laptop users were installed area.
+In addition, a large display case was installed to showcase long-hidden Archives materials and collection highlights.